-Member data is from the System's most recent actuarial valuation files, consisting of data provided by the employers to the Retirement System.
-Data distributions and statistics can be found in the System's Comprehensive Annual Financial Report (CAFR).
-System assets are as reported in the System's financial statements, and can also be found in the CAFR.
-Actuarial assumptions and methods are provided in the System's Actuarial Valuation Report.
-The source of this estimate is Fiscal Note 2019-12 dated January 24, 2019 prepared by the Actuary of the New York State Teachers' Retirement System and is intended for use only during the 2019 Legislative Session.
-I, Richard A. Young, am the Actuary for the New York State Teachers' Retirement System.
+System.
+Data distributions and statistics can be found in the System's Annual Report.
+System assets are as reported in the System's financial statements and can also be found in the System's Annual Report.
+Actuarial assumptions and methods are provided in the System's Actuarial Valuation Report and the 2021 Actuarial Assumptions Report.

+The source of this estimate is Fiscal Note 2022-21 dated April 12, 2022 prepared by the Office of the Actuary of the New York State Teachers' Retirement System and is intended for use only during the 2022 Legislative Session.
+I, Richard A. Young, am the Chief Actuary for the New York State Teachers' Retirement System.
 I am a member of the American Academy of Actuaries and I meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion contained herein.